 - Networked innovation planning – which is what goes into medical resource sharing and networking.
 Electronic health records (EHRs) are an example.
 They must be shared to facilitate better, faster treatment, all while coping with strict patient security and confidentiality concerns.

 Innovation in healthcare is proceeding at an exciting pace, affecting patient care, practice management, and drug availability.
-The biggest challenge is in healthcare innovation management or making sure new technologies are put to their best uses.
+The biggest challenge is in healthcare innovation management or making sure new technologies are put to their best use.
 It isn’t easy in an industry that is heavily regulated and constantly working to keep costs under control.
-IdeaScale encourages you to download our Crowdsourcing and Healthcare white paper to learn more about exciting new directions in healthcare innovation management.